 - The support available for end-of-semester exams will be discussed during the Needs Assessment.
-For in-class tests and local exams, you must request your exam support from module coordinators/lecturers directly. - These supports are based on national guidelines.
-Hence, certain supports may not be appropriate for everyone who is D/deaf or hard of hearing.
+For in-class tests and local exams, you must request your exam support from module coordinators/lecturers directly. - The support is based on national guidelines.
+Hence, certain support may not be appropriate for everyone who is D/deaf or hard of hearing.
 Examples of exam support include:

-10 minutes extra time per hour

-Alternate exam location
+10 minutes extra time per hour Alternate exam location